NFP-05/NFP-05/README.md

 - 🎓 Undergraduate Statistics Students at Sebelas Maret University (UNS)
 - 📊 Passionate about turning data into insights and actionable solutions.
 - 📚 Lifelong learner — I use this GitHub as a notebook of my progress.
 - 🤖 Exploring machine learning models and their applications in real-world problems.

 ---

-## 📂 Repository Highlights
-- 🧪 **Data Science Projects**: Exploratory Data Analysis, hypothesis testing, feature engineering.
-- 🤖 **Machine Learning Models**: Classification, regression, clustering, model evaluation.
-- 📈 **Dashboards**: Interactive tools for prediction and reporting.

----